 In including information about trafficking in HealthSmart, we chose to cover situations that a larger percentage of students might encounter in the scenarios at both upper grade levels.
 As a result, the lesson focus is more on understanding that trafficking exists and recognizing early warning signs.
 The high school lesson also defines and includes examples of peer-to-peer exploitation, because an ETR research study found this to be an issue for a surprising number of youth.

-An exploration of commercial sex trafficking is really outside of the scope of the program, because the primary goal of HealthSmart is always to empower the practice of healthy behaviors and address the Healthy Behavior Outcomes (HBOs) defined by the CDC.
+An exploration of commercial sex trafficking or other forms of human trafficking is really outside the scope of the program, since the primary goal of HealthSmart is always to empower the practice of healthy behaviors and address the Healthy Behavior Outcomes (HBOs) defined by the CDC.
 Students can’t do anything about commercial sex trafficking, but they can understand what trafficking is, recognize warning signs, and access resources for help for themselves or a friend if they see those warning signs.
 That’s the content that’s going to help them “Get help to stop being subjected to violence or physical abuse” (the HBO).
 Legislation intended to address social problems and health issues doesn’t usually approach it from that behavior standpoint, so is often written around required content to include rather than the functional knowledge and skills that will help youth protect themselves.